 Recommendations on using this cam in a 383 or 406 pump gas street rod engine.

-You would not be able to run an overdrive gear, power brakes, or air conditioning with this cam in a 383 or 406.
-Valve train life and reliability is slightly reduced with this cam as compared to lower lift and duration cams.
+You would not be able to run an overdrive trans, power brakes, or air conditioning with this cam.
+Valve train life and reliability is reduced with this cam.
+This would only be a concern for those wanting to drive their vehicles on long trips or with frequent use.
 This cam puts your setup nearly into the Pro-Street league.

 This cam is an excellent pro-street cam in a 383 or 406 engine build.
 It is one our most popular cams for those that want hp numbers well into the 500 range on a pump gas engine.
 It's sound is wild at idle.
 Do follow our lifter recommendations for safe and optimal performance.

 Our dyno results are very accurate.
 As time goes by, you will see more dyno results posted below of engines using this cam with various combinations.
 We use a group of approximately 5 sbc hyd. roller cams in our engine program.
 We tested many profiles over the years.
 This group of cams has outperformed many others with consideration to drivability.
 There are many cams on the market with similar profiles that do not perform anywhere close to the cams we have chosen.

 Below are dyno results on various engine sizes and combinations with this cam.
 The specifics for each dyno run are found in the upper left-hand corner of the test description graphic.
 The horse power numbers will usually improve anywhere from 5-10 more than what the dyno results show after the rings have fully seated.